Brian L. Roberts

 Brian L. Roberts (born June 28, 1959) is an American entrepreneur, business executive and billionaire.
-He is the chairman and CEO of Comcast, a multinational telecommunications and media company providing entertainment and communications products and services, founded by his late father, Ralph J. Roberts.
+He is the chairman and CEO of Comcast, a multinational telecommunications and media company providing entertainment and communications products and services, founded by his father, Ralph J. Roberts.
 He was named president of Comcast in 1990 before becoming the CEO in 2002.

 Early life and education

-Roberts was born into a Jewish family in Philadelphia, Pennsylvania, the son of Ralph J. Roberts, the founder of Comcast Corporation, and Suzanne (née Fleisher), an actress and playwright, prior to her passing in 2020.
+Roberts was born into a Jewish family in Philadelphia, Pennsylvania, the son of Ralph J. Roberts, the founder of Comcast Corporation, and Suzanne (née Fleisher), an actress and playwright, prior to her death in 2020.
 His maternal grandfather, Alfred W. Fleisher, was a real estate investor and philanthropist.
 Roberts graduated from Germantown Academy and earned a Bachelor of Science degree from the University of Pennsylvania in 1981.